Micky Ward

-He is also known for having one of the biggest hearts in all of boxing never giving up no matter how much the odds were stacked against him.
-Managing to come back in several fights that he was seemingly compromised in.

-He is viewed as a legendary figure in his hometown of Lowell as well as the boxing world as a whole.
+He is viewed as a legendary figure in his hometown of Lowell, and revered by many fans and observers of the sport.

 Ancestry and early life

 Ward's maternal great-grandmother, Annie Greenhalge (Carroll), was born in Ireland, the daughter of Michael and Mary (Flood) Carroll.
 His maternal great-great-great grandparents, Peter McMahon and Ann Quinn, were from County Tyrone, Ireland.
 They fled Ireland during the 1850s to escape poverty and arrived in Boston, Massachusetts.
 They settled in the Acre neighborhood of Lowell, and worked as laborers and millworkers.
 Ward was born to his parents Alice and George Sr. Born George Michael Ward Jr he was nicknamed Micky by his family at an early age.
 He grew up in Lowell with his brother Dicky along with seven sisters.
 Besides boxing, Ward also played a variety of other sports growing up, such as baseball, as well as earning a reputation as a formidable free safety on the gridiron and establishing himself as a worthy wrestler on the mats, even winning a Lowell city tournament in junior high.
 Ward attended Lowell High school.

 At the age of 12 Ward sat ringside when his brother Dicky fought Sugar Ray Leonard.
 Ward later credited his brother as his inspiration for starting his boxing career.
 Dicky struggled with legal and substance abuse problems, but still served as Ward's trainer for his entire career.

 Wards Mother Alice would serve as his manager for much of his early boxing career.

 At an early age Ward started working as a road-paver.
 One time while on the job a Ward suffered a freak accident where a hand tamper went up his rear side.
 This left Ward in critical condition resulting in him needing reconstructive surgery.
 In later interviews Ward has jokingly referred to the incident as "The biggest pain in the ass he has ever had".
 Ward was fighting pro while this happened and made a full recovery 10 months later.